jina-ai/jina/docs/chapters/yaml/yaml.rst

 .. confval:: metas

-    A list of meta arguments defined in :mod:`jina.executors.default`.
+    A list of meta arguments defined in :mod:`jina.executors.metas`.

 If an executor has no :func:`__init__` or :func:`__init__` requires no arguments, then one do not need to write ``with`` at all.